 Is there an award for joining AHEC Scholars?

-In the 2021-2022 enrollment year, we will be offering a $1,000 enrollment award to the first 120 accepted applicants.
+Currently, the UAMS AHEC Scholars program will be offering a $1,000 enrollment award to the first 120 accepted applicants.
 In order to receive the award, applicants are required to complete the online application and two financial forms which can be provided to you by your advisor.

 If I enroll, when will I get my award?